htcf/docs/docs/storage/index.md

 !!!Note
     In order to share a directory, it (and all its parent directories) need to be readable by all users.

-For long term hosting of publicly accessible data, please contact WUSTL IT.
+For long term hosting of publicly accessible data, please contact WashU IT.

 ### Copying Files Using Rsync